Chapter 7 - Exceptional Incapacity Allowance

 The Minister will notify new Class 1 pensioners of their eligibility to apply for this allowance, at which time they may choose whether or not to apply for it.
 The date the pension indicates his/her wish to apply for an Exceptional Incapacity Allowance would be considered the “date of application”.
-If the pensioner is found to be suffering an exceptional incapacity that is a consequence of or caused by the disability or disabilities for which s/he receives pension and an award at Class 1 rates, the effective date of an Exceptional Incapacity Allowance cannot pre-date the effective date of the decision awarding a Class 1 pension under the Pension Act or a combination of Disability Pension and compensation under the Pension Act and Disability Award under the Canadian Forces Members and Veterans Re-establishment and Compensation Act that total 98% or more.
+If the pensioner is found to be suffering an exceptional incapacity that is a consequence of or caused by the disability or disabilities for which s/he receives pension and an award at Class 1 rates, the effective date of an Exceptional Incapacity Allowance cannot pre-date the effective date of the decision awarding a Class 1 pension under the Pension Act or a combination of Disability Pension and compensation under the Pension Act and Disability Award under the Veterans Well-being Act that total 98% or more.

 7.09 - Rates of Exceptional Incapacity Allowance

 - The rates prescribed in section 74 of the Pension Act are subject to supplements based on the Consumer Price Index (CPI) Supplement in accordance with section 75 of the Pension Act.
 Awards shall be assessed in Grades 1 to 5 in accordance with the Table to Article 7.09.

 - The rates are the minimum award for the average case falling in the category described when there is no other pensioned/awarded condition contributing materially to the factors identified in section 72 of thePension Act.
 In assessing the quantum, account has been taken in some cases of the degree to which the incapacity is lessened by the use of prostheses.

 - The value assigned to each Grade is published annually as adjusted to the Consumer Price Index (CPI).